 That last one is the closest the U.S. players ever get to actual introspection.
 It’s also another way of throwing their captain under the bus, which the U.S. team does every time it loses a Ryder Cup.

 The problem is, none of these arguments bear up to scrutiny.

 Major championship results don’t support these narratives either.
 Or rather, if U.S. golfers value majors more than Ryder Cup results, this enthusiasm has not resulted in anything resembling the dominance we’d expect from such a clearly superior Tour.
 There have been 80 major championships conducted since 1999.
 Americans have won 43 of them.
-Three quarters of those events were contested on home soil, mind you… Remove Tiger Woods and Phil Mickelson, who won 18 majors between them during this period, and the tally is US 25, Euro/International 37.
+Three quarters of those events were contested on what U.S. players would consider home soil, mind you… Remove Tiger Woods and Phil Mickelson, who won 18 majors between them during this stretch, and the tally is US 25, Euro/International 37.
 Surely, other Americans may have won those tournaments, had Tiger and Phil faltered, but this much is clear: The U.S. record has been extraordinarily bolstered by 2 individuals — something we don’t expect from a tour with such superior depth of talent.

 Why is it so hard for the U.S. to accept European Tour parity — a parity that, on account of the Ryder Cup, would appear to do the Euros a mild disservice?
 The European Union comprises 28 countries and accounts for some 505 million people.
 All the great, young South African professionals (and many Australasians) go there first — further bolstering European Tour cred (and talent).
 The U.S. has a bit more than 300 million residents and golf participation here has been stagnant for 25 years.
 Why exactly do we think we should win more Ryder Cups than we lose?